-All international students who will start their undergraduate courses for the academic year 2020/2021 are eligible for the 2-year post study visa permit.
-This means that unlike earlier, international students will now be able to stay back in the UK for upto two years after the successful completion of their graduate course.
-In this time students will be allowed to look for work opportunities within the country and gain valuable work experience.
+All international students starting an undergraduate course in the UK in the academic year 2020/2021 are eligible for a 2-year post study work visa.
+This relaxation would mean that international graduates in the UK can now stay back for up to 2-years unlike earlier, upon the successful completion of their undergraduate course.
+This extended time period will allow international students to look for work opportunities within the UK and set forth in their global career.

 The post study work visa is applicable to all graduate students studying courses at any of the government approved UK higher educational institutes.
 The UK is home to more than 200 public universities together in England, Wales, Scotland and Northern Ireland.